home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Paste your screenshots here -->

 ## Checklist
-- [ ] I have read and understand the [Contributor](https://github.com/home-assistant/home-assistant/CONTRIBUTING.md) documentation.
 - [ ] Local tests with `tox` run successfully. **Your PR cannot be merged unless tests pass**
 - [ ] Tests have been added to verify that the new code works.
 - [ ] Changes add/change user functionality or configuration variables. (requires items below)